Who Is RuPaul?

 Reality Show 'Drag Race'

-While acting continually on TV, RuPaul never stopped recording music, with albums like Ho Ho Ho (1997), Red Hot (2004) and Reworked (2006) keeping fans happy.
 Despite success in music and film, RuPaul really made his mark on the cultural landscape with the 2009 debut of his long-running reality TV competition RuPaul's Drag Race, along with its later variations such as All Stars and Untucked!
-In 2016 and 2017 he won Emmys for his work on Drag Race.
-The season 9 premiere featured Lady Gaga and with close to one million viewers tuning in, became the most viewed episode in the show's history.
+After RuPaul claimed his first Emmy for Drag Race in 2016, the March 2017 season 9 premiere featured Lady Gaga and, with close to one million viewers tuning in, became the most viewed episode in the show's history.

 RuPaul married his longtime partner, Australian painter Georges LeBar, in January 2017.